Senths02/portfolio/src/content/watch-party-data.md

 <summary>Defining the challenge</summary>

 ### The task
+>We needed to:
->We needed to align the host and invitee experiences, to allow contact saving.
-And a shared view on entry was necessary to prevent confusion.
+>- Align the host and invitee experiences, to allow contact saving
+>- Create a shared view on entry to prevent confusion

 My initial reaction was that the invitee needed a waiting room to align with the host's journey.

-However, after searching for user needs, I couldn't find any for the waiting area.
+However, there were no user needs to justify one.

 >After discussing it with the team, I chose to explore two options:
 >1.
 A waiting room for both host and invitee